Designer Modeling through Design Style Clustering: Room Style Clustering

-Conversely, given that we are creating tile-based rooms and dungeons, the features were more representative for the \textbf{Tiles} dataset, which when used, generally performed well in the evaluated internal indices, and the produced clusters meaningfully separate the data.
-Further, as it will be presented in Section \ref{section:results}, when clustering sequences and analyzing the cluster path of the designs, there exist a continuity between designs that supports its usability.
+Conversely, given that we are creating tile-based rooms and dungeons, the \textbf{Tiles} dataset had more representative features, which when used, generally performed better in the evaluated internal indices, and the clusters meaningfully separated the data.
+Similar robustness and beneficial behavior as when using the \textbf{Dimensions} and \textbf{Combined} datasets was also encountered while showing a clear continuity between designs that supports its usability (further discussed in section~\ref{section:results}).
 Figure \ref{fig:all-clusters} shows the best-resulting cluster set found among all the experiments run.

-In Figure~\ref{fig:all-clusters}, we present the final and selected approach for clustering room styles using K-Means (K=12) and the \textbf{Tiles} dataset.
-To the right, next to each color in the legend, we have different representative rooms that belong to the clusters, in their respective color, and have been clustered together.
-Furthermore, besides the local relation between clusters, there exists a layered division among group of clusters in the y-axis, where the bottom clusters relate more to structural pattern complexity, from very empty rooms to mazes.
-The middle clusters focus on populating the rooms with enemies and treasures, creating the actual goals of the room and balancing the challenge.
-Finally, the top clusters are composed of dense rooms where the enemy and treasure addition do not necessarily need to follow any clear objective.
+K-Means (K=12) with the \textbf{Tiles} dataset was chosen as the best cluster set.
+While K-Means (K=9) performs better in all indices, K=12 gave us more granularity within the bottom clusters.
+In our case, this was more important, especially since the difference was minimal, as the bottom area of the design space is denser than others containing much of the early design steps and their refinement.

 In the figure, we have plotted on top of the clusters the labels describing in general, the content that is within them.
-The following is a description of the clusters and the rooms that were clustered together:
+Labels were defined based on the rooms that were clustered together and surrounding clusters' content.
+The following is a description of the clusters and rooms clustered together:

 \textbf{0.
 Empty-Initial rooms:} This cluster relates mostly to the initial designs made by the designers.
 These designs are from completely empty rooms to initial work-in-progress structures.